For the best experience with this website,

 7. Passion's 'our

-Epiphany Suite is one of my earliest synthonic works—and despite its sometimes dated sound, it remains one of my favorites, and I think one of my best.
-It is a programmatic piece, depicting the life of Jesus from beginning to end (well, at least here on earth).
+This is one of my earliest synthonic works—a programmatic piece depicting the life of Jesus from beginning to end (at least here on earth).

-A Piece of Epiphany started as a very early attempt to write a Christmas carol.
-Eventually, I expanded it to include quotes from other Christmas season music, some of which you are likely to recognize.
+• A Piece of Epiphany — Started as a very early attempt to write a Christmas carol.
+Eventually, it was expanded to include quotes from other Christmas season music.

-Passion's 'our and Dawnsong / Sonrise, the last two movements, flow as one, as we look at the arrest, trial, conviction, and crucifixion of Jesus.
+• Passion's 'our and Dawnsong/Sonrise — Flows as one movement, representing the arrest, trial, conviction, and crucifixion of Jesus.
 Then, after a long dark night of the soul, the morning dawns and with it, the resurrection of the Lord!
 Excitement on His victory over death and His return to the Father!

 Back to top